UwailaEkhator/Accented-English-Speech-Recognition-and-Transcription/README.md

 - Finetuning Whisper on Indian Accent.ipynb: This notebook further illustrates the Whisper finetuning process on the Indian accents from the Common Voice dataset and compares the performance of our Finetuned model against the original Whisper model.

 A step-by-step finetuning guide is available here [link](https://huggingface.co/blog/fine-tune-whisper#fine-tune-whisper-for-multilingual-asr-with-%EF%BF%BD%EF%BF%BD-transformers).

+## Acknowledgements
+We would like to acknowledge George Mason University's Speech Accent Archive (Link) from where we obtained our initial dataset and Mozilla Common Voice where we obtained our Indian and Philippines Accents fine-tuning datasets.
+Additionally, we extend our thanks to all the contributors, libraries, datasets, and tools that were instrumental in the success of this project.